-To better understand the stakes of culture in contemporary society, here is a course on mass culture.
+To better understand the stakes of culture in contemporary society, here is a course on Mass culture.

 First, the terms culture and mass culture will be defined according to four criteria.
 Then the relationship between mass culture and democracy will be examined.
-In a third time, the conditions of emergence of the mass culture will be studied.
+In a third time, the conditions of the emergence of the mass culture will be studied.
 Finally, it will be highlighted that it is above all by the technique and the development of the communication that the culture of mass is spread.

 The rise of mass culture in the 19th century

-Definition of culture: set of characters shared by a group; set of cultural goods of the heritage of a society; set of values and beliefs specific to a group; set of knowledge
+Definition of culture: a set of characters shared by a group; set of cultural goods of the heritage of a society; set of values and beliefs specific to a group; set of knowledge

-4 criteria define the culture of mass:
+Four criteria to define the culture of mass:

-- industrial products : they are reproducible in large quantities
+- industrial products: they are reproducible in large quantities

 - wide distribution

-- accessibility : objects go beyond social and geographical boundaries
+- accessibility: objects go beyond social and geographical boundaries

 - diversified contents and mode of expression